In this article:

 When you swallow food, the muscular walls of the esophagus or food pipe contract rhythmically to push the food down the throat and into the stomach.

-The lower end of the esophagus, where it meets the stomach, has a muscular ring called the lower esophageal sphincter (LES).
+The bottom of the esophagus where it meets the stomach is affixed with a circular, muscular ring known as the lower esophageal sphincter (LES).
 The LES serves as a valve between the esophagus and the stomach.
 It remains tightly shut at all times, except to allow the passage of swallowed food into the stomach.

 The closing of the LES muscles is important to keep the stomach contents from traveling backward into the food pipe.